-Internal debates notwithstanding, Lakshman said the SLFP is prepared to contest the elections from every electorate in the country.
+Internal debates notwithstanding, Piyadasa said the SLFP is prepared to contest the elections from every electorate in the country.

 Meanwhile, in an interview with the state-run Independent Television Network (ITN) yesterday, SLFP General Secretary Dayasiri Jayasekara said his party has not taken a decision to leave the government.

-Referring to a proposal made by Prof Lakshman about how the alliance ought to move forward, Jayasekara said “it did not say at any point that we should leave the government.”
+Referring to a proposal made by Prof Piyadasa about how the alliance ought to move forward, Jayasekara said “it did not say at any point that we should leave the government.”

 What the proposal did state, he said, was that the alliance must act carefully going forward in order for it to continue, failing which the SLFP should no longer be a part of it.